 - Site mobilization and construction of temporary facilities;

 - Soil stripping and land clearing;

 - Work in aquatic environments (construction and post-construction);

-- Deconstruction of structures;
+- Deconstruction of existing structures;

 - Presence of infrastructure.

-The construction work will cause a temporary or permanent loss of terrestrial and aquatic habitats for avifauna (13,000 m2 of terrestrial vegetation, 6,300 m2 of wetlands and 37,000 m2 of grasslands) including certain protected habitats (MBS and WGA).
-Birds using the sector could also be disturbed during the nesting period (mid-April to mid-August in this sector).
-Peregrine falcons, a species of concern nesting on the Champlain Bridge, will have to be relocated while the work is under way.
-Certain rocky islets near Nuns' Island that may be used by common terns will no longer be suitable for nesting during the work.
+The construction work will cause a temporary or permanent loss of terrestrial and aquatic habitats for avifauna (13,000 m2 of terrestrial vegetation, 6,300 m2 of wetlands and 37,000 m2 of grasslands) including certain protected habitats (migratory bird sanctuary and waterfowl gathering area).
+Birds using the sector could also be disturbed during the nesting period (mid-April to mid-August).
+It should be noted that species nesting regularly on the Champlain Bridge include the peregrine falcon and swallows.
+Certain rocky islets near Nuns' Island that may be used by common terns could also be disturbed during the work.
+As for the black-throated blue warbler, it was found at Brossard in an area lying outside the footprint of the worksite and in an area where the habitat is already fragmented.